fastify/fastify/docs/Reference/Reply.md

 Sets a response header.
 If the value is omitted or undefined, it is coerced to `''`.

+> Note: the header's value must be properly encoded using [`encodeURI`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURI) or similar modules such as [`encodeurl`](https://www.npmjs.com/package/encodeurl).
+Invalid characters will result in a 500 `TypeError` response.

 For more information, see [`http.ServerResponse#setHeader`](https://nodejs.org/dist/latest-v14.x/docs/api/http.html#http_response_setheader_name_value).